Why, yes. My son most certainly does need another navy and white quilt. Why do you ask?

 After finishing the houndstooth quilt, I made this zig zag chevron quilt for Henry in May and scheduled a post about it on May 25, Henry’s birthday.
 I had planned to finish binding it the week Henry was born.
 Needless to say, that didn’t happen.

-It was totally inspired by this quilt from Flickr, which has been on my baby pin board for a long time.
+It was totally inspired by a quilt from Flickr that is no longer available.
+It has been on my baby pin board for a long time.
 I just loved it and couldn’t get it out of my head.
 Mine ended up being different, but I still hope it has the same feel.
 (This was actually on flickr when I pinned it and had lots of great comments about the technique, but it appears to have been removed.)

 I still like the extra quilting on the inspiration image, but I wasn’t in the mood to go back and do more quilting.
 (Color me lazy.)

 I used Kona solids for the zigs and zags.
 I didn’t use a pattern, but basically just made a bunch of 6 inch squares and made them into half-square triangles.
 These easily came together to make the pattern.
 I just kept making the squares until I had enough for the quilt.
 (I use this simple way to make the half-square triangles.)